Vers le site du M�morial de la Shoah Retour � la page d'accueil g�n�rale

 Lyc e Jean-Henri Lambert - Mulhouse (68)

 By working on the history and reality of the Auschwitz complex, the apprentices of CFA Jean Mermoz were interested in the identity of the victims.
-Thus, they produced a special 44-page issue of their journal The voice of apprentices entirely dedicated to the theme 'having an identity at Auschwitz'.
+Thus, they produced a special 44-page issue of their journal The voice of apprentices entirely devoted to the theme "having an identity at Auschwitz."

 They wrote texts and articles in which they retraced the journey of several deportees while studying the history of the camp.
-Trying to give back an identity to the deportees, they evoked their life before the war, the loss of their identity at Auschwitz and, for those who survived, the way in which they regained their identity after their release.
+Trying to give back an identity to the deportees, they talked about their life before the war, the loss of their identity at Auschwitz and, for those who survived, how they regained their identity after liberation.

 View the newspaper in PDF